"I Support" Frame Photo Booth Event Guide

-Showing your campus that your peers support pregnant and parenting students is a great way to create a culture of life.
-Your campus should know that you lead the way in spreading a life-affirming message.
-This project is a fun, easy way to get that message across and it looks awesome on social media!
+Showing your campus that peers support pregnant and parenting students is a great way to create a culture of life.
+Your school should know that your group leads the way in spreading a life-affirming resources and support.
+This event is a fun, easy way to get that message across, and it looks awesome on social media!
 Use the event guide below to plan an "I Support" Frame Photo Booth on your campus.

 Gather your materials.

-7. Your phone or a notebook for taking notes during the event.
+• Your phone or notebook for taking notes during the event

-8. Copies of the "Letter to Moms" flyer (optional).
+• Copies of the Letters to Moms flyer (optional)

 Create your frame and advertise for your event.

-3. Trace the words that you want on your frame before writing them in permanent marker.
-Double check your spelling.
-Make your font legible and bold.
+• Trace the words that you want on your frame before writing them in permanent marker.
+Double check your spelling before that marker work!
+Make your font also legible and bold.

-6. Reach out to like-minded groups on campus and ask them to give an announcement at their meetings.
+• Reach out to like-minded groups on campus and ask them to give an announcement at their meetings about the display, as well.

 Know your purpose and ask the right questions.

-1. Decide on a few introductory questions to engage students in your event as they pass by.
+• Think up a few introductory questions to engage students in your event as they pass by.
 For example, “Hey, do you support pregnant students?” or “Hey!
 Would you be willing to show your support for pregnant and parenting students?”
-Having questions planned ahead of time will help to reduce any nerves that can come with approaching your peers.
+Having questions planned ahead of time will help reduce any nerves that can come with approaching your peers.

 • “Why do you support pregnant students?”